Balochistan: Prehistoric

 Large Baluch carpet, from the mid 19th century.
-Alternating rows depict cypress trees and Turkmen Gül motifs in offset coloration.
+Alternating rows depict cypress trees and Turkmen Gül motifs in offset colouration.
 The sombre background colours are characteristic of Baluch weavings.
 This likely was a commission for a tribal Khan or chieftain for ceremonial use.

+Although Balochistan was inhabited by a variety of people, Baloch people did not migrate to the region until the 14th century.
 Balochistan is among the earliest human settlements in the world, and the oldest evidence of human occupation in it is dated to the Paleolithic era.
 Evidence includes hunting camps, lithic scatter, and chipped and flaked stone tools.
 The earliest settled villages in the region date to the ceramic Neolithic (c.
 7000–6000 BCE) and include the site of Mehrgarh in the Kachi Plain, which may make Balochistan the oldest civilisation in the world.

 These villages expanded in size during the subsequent Chalcolithic when interaction was amplified.
 This involved the movement of finished goods and raw materials, including chank shell, lapis lazuli, turquoise, and ceramics.
 By 2500 BCE (the Bronze Age), the region now known as Pakistani Balochistan had become part of the Indus Valley civilisation cultural orbit, providing key resources to the expansive settlements of the Indus river basin to the east.

 Classical period

+Herodotus in 450 BCE described the Paraitakenoi as a tribe ruled by Deiokes, a Persian king, in northwestern Persia (History I.101).

+The region, known as Gedrosia, was conquered by Alexander the Great (356–323 BCE) and his Macedonian army.
+Arrian describes how Alexander the Great encountered the Pareitakai in Bactria and Sogdiana, and had them conquered by Craterus (Anabasis Alexandrou IV).
+The Periplus of the Erythraean Sea (1st century CE) describes the territory of the Paradon beyond the Ommanitic region, on the coast of modern Balochistan.

 From the 1st century to the 3rd century CE, the region was ruled by the Pāratarājas (lit.
 'Pārata Kings'), a Hindu dynasty of Indo-Scythian kings.
 The dynasty of the Pāratas is thought to be identical with the Pāradas of the Mahabharata, the Puranas and other Vedic and Iranian sources.
 The Parata kings are primarily known through their coins, which typically exhibit the bust of the ruler (with long hair in a headband) on the obverse, and a swastika within a circular legend on the reverse, written in Brahmi (usually silver coins) or Kharoshthi (copper coins).
 These coins are mainly found in Loralai in today's western Pakistan.

-During the wars between Alexander the Great (356–323 BCE) and Emperor Darius III (380–330 BCE, ruled 336–330 BCE), the Baloch were allied with the last Achaemenid emperor.
-According to Shustheri (1925), Darius III, after much hesitation, assembled an army at Arbela to counter the army of invading Greeks.
-His cousin Besius was the commander, leading the horsemen from Balkh.
-Berzanthis was the commander of the Baloch forces, Okeshthra was the commander of the forces from Khuzistan, Maseus was the commander of the Syrian and Egyptian contingent, Ozbed was the commander of the Medes, and Phirthaphirna was leading the Sakas and forces from Tabaristan, Gurgan, and Khurasan.
-Obviously, as part of a losing side, the Baloch certainly got their share of punishment from the victorious Macedonian forces.

-Herodotus in 450 BCE described the Paraitakenoi as a tribe ruled by Deiokes, a Persian king, in northwestern Persia (History I.101).
-Arrian describes how Alexander the Great encountered the Pareitakai in Bactria and Sogdiana, and had them conquered by Craterus (Anabasis Alexandrou IV).
-The Periplus of the Erythraean Sea (1st century CE) describes the territory of the Paradon beyond the Ommanitic region, on the coast of modern Balochistan.